 From the equipment you'll need to the business policies you need to put in place, opening your own practice is a big undertaking.
 These resources will help you start and maintain your practice.

-- Client Intake and SOAP Documentation
+- Client Intake & SOAP Documentation for Your Massage Practice

 Protect yourself, your clients and your massage therapy practice by utilizing proper documentation techniques.